luboganev/luboganev.github.io/projects.md

 <a href="https://itunes.apple.com/de/app/jochen-schweizer-deine-freizeit/id944153254?l=en&mt=8"><img src="{{ site.url }}/images/projects_jochenschweizer_ios.png"></a>
 {: .pull-right}

-With the Jochen Schweizer app users can easily find and book tickets for experiences taking place on a specific date and time and at particular location.
+With the Jochen Schweizer app users can easily find and book experiences taking place on a specific date and time and at particular location.
 My main responsibilities in this project include building, testing and mainatining the native Android and iOS applications.
 I work as part of an in-house agile cross-functional software development team.
 For more information on this project visit the [__Jochen Schweizer App__](http://www.jochen-schweizer.de/landingpage/erlebnis-app,default,pg.html/) website or check out the iOS app at the [__App Store__](https://itunes.apple.com/de/app/jochen-schweizer-deine-freizeit/id944153254?l=en&mt=8) or the Android app at [__Google Play__](https://play.google.com/store/apps/details?id=de.jochen_schweizer.jsnow)

 #_Private_